 Every day, Batch will fill a Data Extension called BATCH_PUSH with reaction events, so the day following the sending of the push notification, we will provide you with data concerning each push that has been sent.

-In this database, push are referred by their group-id, which is a slug of the campaign name you've chosen (= a campaign ID).
+In this database, the push is referred to by their group-id, which is a slug of the campaign name you've chosen (= a campaign ID).
 Note that this slug is available as the push tile name:

 In the BATCH_PUSH data extension, this data is available as the group-id.
 Use it to retrieve information on the state of a push of a certain user such as demonstrated below: